Theodore Postol

-Theodore A. Postol (born 1946) is a professor emeritus of Science, Technology, and International Security at the Massachusetts Institute of Technology.
+Theodore A. Postol (born 30 April 1946) is a professor emeritus of Science, Technology, and International Security at the Massachusetts Institute of Technology (MIT).
 Prior to his work at MIT, he worked at Argonne National Laboratory, the Pentagon, and Stanford University.
 He was on the editorial board of the journal Science & Global Security until 2019.
+Postol is also a prominent critic of U.S. missile defense systems, challenging the technical efficacy of military technologies through independent analysis.
+Some of this analysis has been criticized by colleagues for errors, flaws in methodology, and factual inaccuracies.
+According to The Daily Telegraph in 2023, Postol has spent much of his career "trying to make sure that the U.S. doesn't build ballistic missile defences".